SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 ###### TC1: Initialization and Session Creation
 **Objective**: Verify that a new session is created successfully when the action is triggered.
-1. Trigger the TaskRunnerAction from the IDE.
+1. Trigger the PlanAheadAction from the IDE.
 2. Check if a new session ID is generated and stored correctly.
 3. Verify that the session is associated with the correct project and user.

 ###### TC2: Folder and File Selection
 **Objective**: Ensure the application correctly handles the selection of folders and files.
-1. Select a folder and trigger the TaskRunnerAction.
+1. Select a folder and trigger the PlanAheadAction.
 2. Verify that the application uses the selected folder as the root.
-3. Select a file and trigger the TaskRunnerAction.
+3. Select a file and trigger the PlanAheadAction.
 4. Verify that the application identifies the correct module root based on the file location.